 P4IGNORE

-Specify a filename that contain lists of rules for ignoring files when adding client workspace files to the depot (p4 add) and when reconciling client workspaces (p4 reconcile).
+Specify a filename or list of filenames that contain rules for ignoring files when adding client workspace files to the depot (p4 add) and when reconciling client workspaces (p4 reconcile).

 Usage Notes